 Awake and find yourself quite hungover, or that standard morning feeling for backpackers sneak out to one of the many morning markets and cure yourself.

-Darwin is a big town or a small city but provides an extensive variety of culture, weather and personalities all of which combine to make the most underrated city in Australia.
+Darwin is a big town or a small city but provides a wide variety of culture, weather and personalities, all of which combine to make the most underrated city in Australia.

-Come here expecting to use it as a base to explore Kakadu and you will end up falling for Darwin as its own place to be.
+Come here, expecting to use it as a base to explore Kakadu, and you will end up falling for Darwin as its place to be.